Johangalle/Cryptography/README.md

 When you wish to import these files, just copy all files from the code folder into an appropriate folder.

+This file contains some short code snippets to give you an idea how everything works.

+More complete documentatio can be found here:
+(docs/xor.md)
 ## The easiest (symmetric_xor) symmetric encryption algorithm
 ```
 >>> import basic_crypto